SigmaHQ/sigma-specification/sigmahq/sigmahq_specification.md

 # SigmaHQ Custom Specification <!-- omit in toc -->

-This document describe an addtional set of custom requirements enfroced by the SigmaHQ rule repository in order to ensure an easy to maintain rule base.
-For the general Sigma specficiation please read the [Sigma_specification.md](../Sigma_specification.md).
+This document describes an additional set of custom requirements enforced by the SigmaHQ rule repository in order to ensure an easy to maintain rule base.
+For the general Sigma specification please read the [Sigma_specification.md](../Sigma_specification.md).

 ## Summary